andrewtbiehl/kramdown-syntax_tree_sitter/README.md

 TODO: Delete this and the text above, and describe your gem

+## Requirements and compatibility

+This plugin is built for [Kramdown](https://kramdown.gettalong.org) and hence requires a compatible [Ruby](https://www.ruby-lang.org) installation to function.
+It is officially compatible with the following environments:

+- **Ruby**: 2.7, 3.0, 3.1
+- **Platforms**: MacOS, Linux

 ## Installation

 For projects using [Bundler](https://bundler.io) for dependency management, run the